mhavey/marklogic/uml2es/tutorials/papyrus_model_edit.md

 ![Project in Papyrus - person with id PK](pap_model_person3.png)

-Using a similar approach, add the rangeIndex attribute to firstName, lastName, and hobbies.
+Using a similar approach, add the elementRangeIndex stereotype to firstName, lastName, and hobbies.
 Your class now looks like this:

 ![Project in Papyrus - remaining attributes with range index](pap_model_person4.png)